Exact and Heuristic Algorithms for Constrained Biclustering: Low-rank factorization heuristic

 For fixed $\lambda_U^k, \lambda_V^k$ and $\beta_k$, we denote the augmented Lagrangian function as $\bar{L}(Z_U, Z_V) := L_{\beta_k}(Z_U, Z_V, \lambda_U^k, \lambda_V^k)$.
 Then, we adopt a two-block Gauss-Seidel scheme that alternates between optimizing over $Z_U$ and $Z_V$, treating one block as fixed while updating the other.
 This results in the following minimization procedure at the $(t+1)$-th iteration:

 where each of these subproblems is a box-constrained optimization problem of size smaller than the one in \eqref{prob:alm_subproblem}.

 The overall algorithm, described in Algorithm~\ref{alg:GS}, is an inexact block coordinate descent scheme.
-Each block is updated via projected gradient descent without requiring exact minimization, which significantly reduces computational cost while remaining effective in practice.
-This inexactness makes the method well-suited for embedding within the outer ALM loop, while still ensuring convergence to an approximate stationary point of the subproblem under mild assumptions.
+Each block is updated using projected gradient descent with Armijo line search, avoiding exact minimization and thus reducing the computational effort.
+This inexact approach fits naturally within the outer ALM loop and its convergence to an approximate stationary point under mild assumptions follows from \cite{cassioli2013convergence, galli2020unified}.